coderaanalytics-projects/econdata-blog/README.md

 This GitHub repo is also available for users of EconData to submit source code on use cases, through pull requests, creating a community effort of shared code.
 We feature the code here on [www.randomsample.co.za](https://www.randomsample.co.za).
 Check out the [Discussions](https://github.com/coderaanalytics-projects/econdata-blog/discussions/1) tab to introduce yourself to the community!

+## Environment Variables

+Please use `ECONDATA_BLOG` as the environment variable for this repository.